 Mismanagement of Employees

 Inappropriate workplace behavior such as bullying, harassment and intimidation adversely affects the wellbeing of individuals, and can have detrimental effects on overall employee morale and productivity.
 The Public Interest Disclosure (Whistleblower Protection) Act (the Act) has been amended so that as of March 1, 2018, the definition of wrongdoing now includes the gross mismanagement of employees through bullying, harassment or intimidation.
-Under the Act, gross mismanagement occurs when an act or omission is deliberate, and shows a reckless or willful disregard for proper management.
+Under the Act, gross mismanagement occurs when an act or omission is deliberate, and shows a reckless or wilful disregard for proper management.
 The gross mismanagement of employees occurs when an organization experiences ongoing mistreatment of employees that is systemic, negatively affecting the overall culture of the organization.

 The Act addresses serious institutional wrongdoing that affects the broader public interest, and is not intended to address personal disputes or individual complaints of harassment.
 Personal work-related complaints should still be dealt with through internal processes.
 However, when individuals make use of human resources channels and procedures under collective agreements, and the organization continues to experience a culture affected by bullying, harassment or intimidation, the Public Interest Commissioner now has the jurisdiction to investigate complaints by employees relating to that mistreatment.